Lankala-Kumar-19/ExpenseTracker/README.md

 3. Configure database details in `application.properties`
 4. Run the Spring Boot application
 5. Use the `/login` endpoint to authenticate and obtain a JWT

 ---

+## Future Enhancements

+The following features are planned for upcoming versions of the Expense Tracker backend:

+### Security & Authentication
+- Full role-based access control for different user types (admin vs regular users)
+- Refresh tokens and token expiration handling
+- Multi-factor authentication (MFA) support

+### API & Data Management
+- Advanced filtering, sorting, and reporting for expenses
+- Bulk import/export of expenses and categories
+- Recurring expense tracking

+### User Experience
+- Email notifications for expense summaries or alerts
+- Improved input validation messages
+- Activity logs and audit trail for users

+### Documentation & DevOps
+- Swagger/OpenAPI documentation for all endpoints
+- Integration with CI/CD pipelines for automated testing and deployment
+- Docker and Kubernetes support for containerized deployments

+### Analytics & Insights
+- Dashboard with visual charts and summaries
+- Expense category trends and monthly summaries
+- Predictive insights based on historical expense data

+---